stadiamaps/ferrostar/guide/src/intro.md

   Ferrostar's aim is to make simple things simple, and complex things possible.
 * **Vendor-neutral** - As a corollary to its extensibility, Ferrostar is vendor-neutral, and welcomes PRs to add support for additional [vendors](./vendors.md).
-  We do not collect telemetry for any vendor (though developers may of course add their own when needed).
+	The core Ferrostar components do not upload telemetry to any vendor (though developers may add their own).
 * **Open-source** - Ferrostar is open-source.
 No funky strings; just BSD.

 ## Ferrostar is not...